|

 controversy over whether the plaintiff is challenging a right granted

 by the board or merely asserting an alleged right of higher priority.
+6. Conclusion.
+This has been a long and involved answer

 to the two questions posed by the federal district court.
 In summarizing

 our opinion, we will essay a shorter version of our response.
+The federal court inquired first of the

 interrelationship between the public trust doctrine and the California